acubeLab/k2tree/README.md

 The options `-b` and `-t` can be use to change the default values of those parameters.

-When invoked with `-c` will check that the compressed representation can get the same amount of non-zero elements as the original k2tree represenation.
+When invoked with `-c` will check that the compressed representation can get the same amount of non-zero elements as the original k2tree represenation, then decompressed it to check again the non-zero elements.

 When invoked with `-n` will not write any file, only compress and show statistic.